-- 2010 - Western Belle has arrived.
+- 2011 - Western Belle has arrived.
 Built in 1935, for the Millbrook Steamboat & Trading Co.
 Ltd. She entered service on the River Tamar in 1936.
-In 2010 after complete refurbishment at the Heritage Shipyard on the Wirral, she is now on Ullswater and can be viewed on our slipway at Waterside.
-She entered service in September 2010 and will have her official launch in 2011.
+After a complete refurbishment at the Heritage Shipyard on the Wirral she was re-launched onto her new home in early June 2011 and is now in full service.

 Famous Faces and Places - Donald Campbell, William Wordsworth, A.W Wainwright

 Glenridding was once one of the most important mining villages in Britain until its closure on the 31st of January 1962.
 Galena was the chief ore mined at Greenside Lead Mine, it had an exceptionally high silver content around 15-30 ounces per ton of ore.
 The chalice in the St Patricks Church, Patterdale is made from Glenridding silver.

 Lord Wakefield (owner of the Ullswater Company) was also a Director of an engineering Company at Preston who built Bluebird for Donald Campbell as well as providing him with a temporary boat-house and launching facilities at Glenridding.
 The original slipway can still be viewed adjacent to Glenridding Pier House.